Priusds/ParGeo/README.md

 ```

-In the case you want to contribute to the code, run:
+In the case you want to contribute to the code run
 ```bash
 (.venv) $ make -B venv
 ```
-else just run:
+otherwise just run
 ```bash
 (.venv) $ pip install -e .
 ```